Stylback/home-server/README.md

 ### Part 4: Hardware acceleration

 Our J0540 have extensive hardware support for different encoders thanks to Intel QuickSync.
-This will enable us to stream large media files at a lower bitrate to ensure a consistent experience.
+This will enable us to stream large media files at a lower bitrate, saving bandwidth at the cost of processing power.
 This process can either be done with software (_high CPU usage_) or hardware (_low CPU usage_).
-To enable the full range of hardware accelerated transcoding we will first need to enable `guc` and `huc` firmware as this is disabled by default for Intel processors of 10th generation and earlier.
+To enable the full range of hardware accelerated transcoding we will first need to enable the `guc` and `huc` firmware, as they are disabled by default for Intel processors of 10th generation and earlier.
 Start by making a `modprobe` config file:

 ```sh
 sudo nano /etc/modprobe.d/i915.conf